Tanner Fritz

-Tanner Fritz (born August 20, 1991) is a Canadian professional ice hockey forward who is currently an unrestricted free agent.
-He most recently played under contract with HC Dinamo Minsk of the Kontinental Hockey League (KHL).
+Tanner Fritz (born August 20, 1991) is a Canadian professional ice hockey forward who plays for SC Rapperswil-Jona Lakers of the National League (NL).

 Playing career

 Amateur

 Fritz played for the Grande Prairie Storm of the Alberta Junior Hockey League for four years.
 While playing with the Storm, he graduated from Grande Prairie St. Joseph High School in 2009 and was named the 2011 AJHL MVP after leading the team in points and ranking fourth in the league.
 He then attended Ohio State University, and played for the Ohio State Buckeyes men's ice hockey team.
 Fritz stated that he became interested in Ohio State after his cousin, Daymen Rycroft, began his freshman season there.

 While majoring in sport industry, Fritz played 34 games in his freshman season.
 He scored his first collegiate goal on November 5, 2011, in a 2–0 win over Alabama-Huntsville.
 In his sophomore year, Fritz played in 40 games and set new career highs with 37 points.
 He was named to the Second Team All-CCHA, 2013 CCHA scoring champion, Ohio State Scholar-Athlete, and Academic All-Big Ten.

 In his junior year, despite missing five games due to an injury, Fritz ranked third on team in points and fourth in the conference for assists.
 At the conclusion of the season, Fritz was again named an Ohio State Scholar-Athlete and was selected for the Academic All-Big Ten and 2014 Big Ten Sportsmanship Award.

 Prior to his senior year, Fritz participated in the Chicago Blackhawks 2014 Prospect Camp.
 However, he returned to Ohio State and served as the team's captain for the 2014–15 season.